ucgmsim/slurm_gm_workflow/workflow/environments/README.md

 A user specific environment of workflow, qcore, IMCalc, Empirical Engine and Pre-processing can be created as follows:
-1) Go to an existing copy of workflow (eg. can be your home) - it is a good idea to update this copy
+1) Log in to Maui, and go to an existing copy of workflow (eg. can be your home) - it is a good idea to update this copy.
+If you don't have it, `git clone` now.
 2) Navigate to ".../slurm_gm_workflow/workflow/environments/org/nesi"
 3) Load the correct version of Python module. (** IMPORTANT **).
 For example, Python 3.9, try the following.
    ```bash